 This stage is most important for non-European PhD candidates and intern students.

-The tuition fees for international students are much higher (almost £20K per year).
+The tuition fees for non-UK students are much higher (£24250 per year from 2021).
 A UK embassy might ask for a proof of your funds for living costs when you apply for a visa.
 The university recommends a minimum £9135 for a single person per year.

 The good news is the list of scholarships for international PhD candidates.
 The financial requirements are outside my control.
-I get no financial rewards for supervising students or postdocs.
+I get no financial rewards for any supervision.

 Stages 3-4: university PhD requirements about past degrees and English.